Sociology: Social psychology

-Stratification, poverty and inequality
+Stratification, poverty, and inequality

 Social stratification is the hierarchical arrangement of individuals into social classes, castes, and divisions within a society.
-Modern Western societies stratification traditionally relates to cultural and economic classes arranged in three main layers: upper class, middle class, and lower class, but each class may be further subdivided into smaller classes (e.g. occupational).
+Modern Western societies stratification traditionally relates to cultural and economic classes arranged in three main layers: upper class, middle class, and lower class, but each class may be further subdivided into smaller classes (e.g., occupational).
 Social stratification is interpreted in radically different ways within sociology.
 Proponents of structural functionalism suggest that, since the stratification of classes and castes is evident in all societies, hierarchy must be beneficial in stabilizing their existence.
 Conflict theorists, by contrast, critique the inaccessibility of resources and lack of social mobility in stratified societies.

 Karl Marx distinguished social classes by their connection to the means of production in the capitalist system: the bourgeoisie own the means, but this effectively includes the proletariat itself as the workers can only sell their own labour power (forming the material base of the cultural superstructure).
-Max Weber critiqued Marxist economic determinism, arguing that social stratification is not based purely on economic inequalities, but on other status and power differentials (e.g. patriarchy).
+Max Weber critiqued Marxist economic determinism, arguing that social stratification is not based solely on economic inequalities but also on other status and power differentials (e.g., patriarchy).
 According to Weber, stratification may occur among at least three complex variables: